 Referral Indicators

 Occupational therapy focuses on the following areas of development.
-If you notice any of the difficulties mentioned, a referral to occupational therapy may be appropriate.
+If you notice any differences in the following skills where function is affected, a referral to occupational therapy may be appropriate.

 Gross Motor (physical skills like running, jumping and co-ordination)